Process sections deal with the relationship between context and what we are capable of perceiving

 Because people think of culture in superficial (ex. style, music, custom) and broad (Black culture, American culture) terms, in its ordinary conception ‘culture’ is too coarse and limited in scope for what we will be discussing.

 For that reason we will invent a new term called: microculture.
-It is addressed to the condition of thinking that because someone ‘is’ something they will do things in a certain way (in accordance with ‘their’ culture).
-Instead, with microculture, anyone who does something in a certain way does it in that way.
-So there is no point in generalizations which mischaracterized the origins of human actions, allowing us 100% accuracy when talking about certain dynamics.
+It is a fix addressed to the condition of thinking that because someone ‘is’ something they will do things in a certain way.
+Instead, with microculture, we don’t focus on a type of person but a type of psychological process, where anyone who does something in a certain way, is doing it in that way.
+Its not who they are, just one of the many possible ways we interact with the world.

-Going forward, the point is to bring more attention to places in which we hadn’t previously had meaningful choices because we didn’t see how how we see hides the truth of alternatives.
+Going forward, the point is to bring more attention to places in which we hadn’t previously had meaningful choices because our sense of reality made certain patterns of interactions fixed (non-adaptive).